EmanueleCosenza/polyphemus/README.md

 Make sure to run the command with the `--help` flag to find out how you can customize the training procedure.

-No integration with TensorBoard or W&B is provided, but you can still check the progress of training with the `training_info.ipynb` Jupyter Notebook.
+No integration with TensorBoard or W&B is provided, but you can still check the progress of training with the `training_stats.ipynb` Jupyter Notebook.

 ## License